-At June 30, 2020, the most significant source of potential disruption to the Bank's liquidity was the negative economic impacts that have accompanied COVID-19, in particular the risk that a significant percentage of the Bank's mortgagees could either request mortgage payment deferrals, or default on the mortgages, thereby negatively affecting the Bank's cash flow.
-COVID-19 did not become a significant economic disruptor until the last half of March, and at June 30, 2020 the Bank's cash and operating liquidity has remained strong.
+At September 30, 2020, the most significant source of potential disruption to the Bank's liquidity was the negative economic impacts that have accompanied COVID-19, in particular the risk that a significant percentage of the Bank's mortgagees could default on their mortgages, thereby negatively affecting the Bank's cash flow.
+COVID-19 did not become a significant economic disruptor until the last half of March, and at September 30, 2020 the Bank's cash and operating liquidity had remained strong.
 However, the Bank continues to monitor the situation and will adjust its forecasts and planned business activities when and as it deems necessary.